o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

 }
 ```

-Though small there is quite a bit happening here, let's break it down.
+Though small, there is quite a bit happening here, let's break it down.

-1. We iterate over the local variable `manifests` which holds each manifest object - as a [terraform object](https://developer.hashicorp.com/terraform/language/expressions/types#map) - declared on `.yaml` files inside the `manifests` folder
+1. We iterate over the local variable `manifests` which holds each manifest object - as a [terraform object](https://developer.hashicorp.com/terraform/language/expressions/types#map) - declared on `.yaml` files inside the `manifests` folder.
-2. We assign the manifest object to the `manifest` attribute
+2. We assign the manifest object to the `manifest` attribute.
-3. We ensure that these manifests are only created _after_ the `fluent-bit` helm release is created, thus _after_ our log collector is in place
+3. We ensure that these manifests are only created _after_ the `fluent-bit` helm release is created, thus _after_ our log collector is in place.
-4. The `manifests` local variable is a map of the manifest objects, keyed by a combination of the `apiVersion`, `kind` and `metadata.name`. `_manifests` is a list of all the manifest objects
+4. The `manifests` local variable is a map of the manifest objects, keyed by a combination of the `apiVersion`, `kind` and `metadata.name`. `_manifests` is a list of all the manifest objects.
-5. for each file in the `manifests` folder (and its subfolders)
+5. for each file in the `manifests` folder (and its subfolders).
-6. decode the manifest file into a [terraform object](https://developer.hashicorp.com/terraform/language/expressions/types#map)
+6. decode the manifest file into a [terraform object](https://developer.hashicorp.com/terraform/language/expressions/types#map).

-I've breaken down the `manifests` variable into two (one temporary one) to make the expression more readable [^3].
+I've breaken down the `manifests` local variable into two (one intermediary one) to make the expression more readable [^3].

 [^3]: In case you're curious, this would be equivalent as a single local var
     ```terraform